 In independent testing, the sprocket was submerged and run in a simulated, abrasive chemical tank.
 It showed miniscule teeth-wear after the accelerated five-year test and was still running strong after the accelerated 15-year mark.
 To ensure consistency and quality control throughout the entire run, Diversified Plastics thoroughly tested the products in-house, including a 4,500-pound, static load test on every hundredth part produced.

-In early 2010, the Massachusetts Water Resources Authority completed installation of the sprockets and was pleased with how easily the sprockets installed.
+The Massachusetts Water Resources Authority completed installation of the sprockets and was pleased with how easily the sprockets installed.